 A most common way of grouping VLAN members is by port, hence the name port-based VLAN.
 Typically, the device adds the same VLAN tag to untagged packets that are received through the same port.
 Later on, these packets can be forwarded in the same VLAN.
 Port-based VLAN is easy to configure, and applies to networks where the locations of terminal devices are relatively fixed.
 As mobile office and wireless network access gain more popularity, the ports that terminal devices use to access the networks are very often non-fixed.
 A device may access a network through Port A this time, but through Port B the next time.
 If Port A and Port B belong to different VLANs, the device will be assigned to a different VLAN the next time it accesses the network.
 As a result, it will not be able to use the resources in the old VLAN.
-On the other hand, if Port A and Port B belong to the same VLAN, after terminal devices access the network through Port A do, which brings security issues.
-To provide user access and ensure data security in the mean time, the MAC-based VLAN technology is developed.
+On the other hand, if Port A and Port B belong to the same VLAN, after terminal devices access the network through Port B, they will have access to the same resources as those accessing the network through Port A do, which brings security issues.
+To provide user access and ensure data security in the meantime, the MAC-based VLAN technology is developed.